thephm/job-seeker-tips/sections/02-the-resume.md

 ### Some general tips

 - Keep the resume relatively short.
-It should be 2 or 3 pages in length
+If you can fit it on 1 page great, 2 is ok, 3 becomes a bit long
 - Make your resume easy to read and pleasing to look at.
 If it's cluttered and hard to read it gives the impression that you cannot communicate effectively.
 Include white space to make it more pleasing to read.
 - Make sure there are no spelling mistakes.
 I have seen about 25% of resumes contain spelling or grammatical errors.
 This is unacceptable.
 - If you submit a Microsoft Word file, make sure that it is not zoomed to 150% or 50%